vinayak5002/snips/README.md

 1. ui for selecting folder
 1. refactor indexing algo for file types other than .md
-1. refactor api routes with client routes
+1. refactor api routes and client routes